-Buy three products at once for a Discounted Price!
+Buy three products at once for a Discounted Price of 10% off!
 Teaching American History with Games book has an explanatory paragraph for each of the images found on the Memory Tiles and the Go Fish cards.
 Read a few of these out loud before you play.
 After playing the games, your children will have the history of each of the cards memorized!

 American Bundle!
 Seven Amazing Products!

-Seven Great American History Products for One Low Price!
+Seven Great American History Products for One Low Price of 10%!

 For more information click on a particular product.